- Facilities Management

 - Sustainability Program

-Jefferson County is dedicated to sustainability in the management of our facilities, our internal processes, and the delivery of our services.
-The goal of the sustainability program in Facilities Management is to provide robust facilities for staff and the public while simultaneously reducing our environmental footprint and containing costs.
+Jefferson County is dedicated to sustainability in the management of our facilities, our internal operations, and the delivery of our services.
+We define sustainability as striving to minimize our environmental impact while simultaneously considering cost-containment and the social good.